ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Service Level Agreement.md

 ## Drive Failure and Data Loss

-UltraSeedbox is a shared app hosting platform; almost all of the setup is devoted to providing the users with the fair allocation of resources and full disk utilization.
+Ultraseedbox is a shared app hosting platform; almost all of the setup is devoted to providing the users with the fair allocation of resources and full disk utilization.
 Unfortunately, there will be inevitable incidents like drive failures.

 If drive failure happens on the slot you’re in, and we’re unable to recover your data, you will be eligible for **one month of service on us.**